yenbuilds/my-operating-principles/yenbuilds-inspirational-harmful-beliefs-used-to-be-considered-correct.md

 # Historically “Correct” Beliefs That Still Failed Under Modern Science & Ethics

-This list is **strictly filtered** to cases where ideas were considered *scientifically grounded, rational, and ethical by the standards of modernity at the time* — not ancient superstition or pre-scientific belief — yet still turned out to be deeply wrong.
+This list is **strictly filtered** to cases where ideas were considered *scientifically grounded, rational, and ethical by the standards of modernity at the time* — not ancient superstition or pre-scientific belief — yet still turned out to be DEEPLY WRONG.

 ---